theverymistergames/unity-common/Blueprints/README.md

 `BlueprintNode` is also a scriptable object with data about in and out ports and action or data access implementation.
  It is basic abstract class to implement node with one abstract member: method `CreatePorts`.

- `[BlueprintNode]` attribute can be used to add meta data to the created blueprint node, like name, category for Node finder, colors.
+ `[BlueprintNode]` attribute can be used to add meta data to the created blueprint node, like name, category for the node finder, colors.

 ```
 [BlueprintNode(Name = "Implementation")]